-Scott Wheeler (Spring ’15) is a composer whose opera Naga, on a libretto of Cerise Jacobs, is co-commissioned by Beth Morrison Projects and Boston Lyric Opera and will premiere in September 2016 in Boston.
+Scott Wheeler (CBA ’15) is a composer whose opera Naga, on a libretto of Cerise Jacobs, is co-commissioned by Beth Morrison Projects and Boston Lyric Opera and will premiere in September 2016 in Boston.
 His previous operas have been commissioned by the Metropolitan Opera, Washington National Opera and the Guggenheim Foundation.
 CDs of Scott’s music can be heard on BMOP Sound, Naxos and Newport Classic.
 He has received awards from the Chamber Music Society of Lincoln Center, MacDowell Colony, Yaddo, the American Academy of Arts and Letters, the Bogliasco Foundation, and the Classical Recording Foundation.
 Scott teaches musical theatre at Emerson College in Boston.

 Music and Narrative in Ballet